-This datapoint is a measure of the percentage of long-term care patients that needed additional assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and bathing.
-Some experts would argue that this is a reliable measure of a patient's well-being.
+Measures the percentage of long-term patients that required additional assistance with activities of daily living over time.
+ADL's include activities such as getting dressed and eating.

 Ability to Keep Residents Mobile

-This is the percentage of patients who maintained mobility over time.
-Preserving mobility is usually a good sign for residents' health.
+This is the percent of residents who were able to retain mobility over time.
+Optimizing mobility is usually a good sign for residents' health.

 Short-term Care: Rehospitalizations

-Measures the number of times residents are rehospitalized per 1,000 days of short-term resident care.
-Keeping residents out of the hospital during rehabilitation is critical to restoring the physical abilities of patients.
+This is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+Minimizing rehospitalizations during rehabilitation is important to restoring the physical well-being of residents.

 Short-term Care: ER Visits